microsoft/CameraTraps/detection/README.md

 You can sample more of the validation set (set `sample_1_of_n_eval_examples` to a smaller number); in that case, evaluate less often by changing `save_checkpoints_steps` in `model_main.py` (flags may not work - change the code directly).

 Alternatively, use Azure Machine Learning (AML) to run the experiment.
-Example notebook showing how to use the AML Python SDK to run TFODAPI experiments: `detector_training/aml_mdv4.ipynb`.
+Notebook showing how to use the AML Python SDK to run TFODAPI experiments: `detector_training/aml_mdv4.ipynb`.

 ## Watch training on TensorBoard